mhaswell-bcgov/wordpress-monorepo/plugins/design-system-wordpress-plugin/documentation/docs/guide/SiteEditor/AutoAnchor.md

 - Block Inserter (+) → Core → Heading
-- Auto Anchor is applied automatically to core/heading when enabled After inserting a Heading, the anchor ID is created in the editor and used on the frontend for deep-links.
+- Auto Anchor is applied automatically to core/heading when enabled After inserting a heading, the anchor ID is created in the editor and used on the frontend for deep-links.

 ![Add a Heading Block with Auto Anchor](/images/ADD_AUTO_ANCHOR.png)